nippur72/Dart.RayTracerDemo/README.md

 ## The RayTracer program

-The raytracer program used in this test was originally written in C# by IanC in 2009 (license info included in the source) and firstly appeared as a demo for the JSIL compiler.
+The raytracer program used in this test was originally written in C# by IainC in 2009 (license info included in the source) and firstly appeared as a demo for the JSIL compiler.

 When I started to play with Dart, I wrote a port for this raytracer in order to compare Dart to C#.
 Eventually a Java and TypeScript